shihuang047/age-prediction/README.md

 550, 1841, 1774, 2010, 2024, 2136, 10317, 11052, 10052
 * Skin microbiota:
 1841, 2010, 10317, 11052
+### The age distribution of all samples in gut, oral and skin datasets:

+## R scripts
 There are some other R scripts and files in this repository that were used in the process of preparing the manuscript, also.
 Here I'll try to explain some of these.

-## R scripts
 #### Usage requirements and dependencies
 This meta-analysis depends on the self-developed R package [`crossRanger`](https://github.com/shihuang047/crossRanger) that can be downloaded as following.
 ``` r